 The idea of reconnecting can be really scary.
 And, it’s not uncommon to wonder where the relationship will be headed if one or both of you decide that your relationship is beyond repair.
 However, you may want to ask yourself how many years you’ve been fighting or feeling detached from each other.
 And, yes, the worse thing that can happen would be that you realize that a divorce is necessary – which may be entirely possible if your relationship goes on as-is without therapy anyway.

 If things between you and your partner really are that bad, therapy gives you the opportunity to address what’s happening and to try to get back to a nourishing and supportive place.
 You may be surprised and learn that it’s entirely possible to reestablish the connection that you once had.

 I’m afraid of the things that I may say to or hear from my partner in therapy.

 Talking honestly about feelings can be hard work and make you feel very vulnerable.
 And, it’s common to experience fear about talking openly with your partner – especially if you’ve both been walking on eggshells for a long time.
 But, the only way to move toward bettering your relationship and becoming closer is to share your feelings.
 Sharing honestly, while scary, actually creates intimacy.
 Your BPS couples therapist is highly trained and has the experience to coach you through the sharing of difficult emotions.
 With help, it’s entirely possible for you and your partner to share and communicate in ways that don’t feel scary.
 Rather, your relationship can feel comfortable and supportive.
 It is possible to regain that feeling of closeness.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
-We will work with you to determine what your specific issues are and to ensure a good match between you, your partner and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your specific issues are and to ensure a good match between you, your partner and a BPS therapist in terms of personality, style and expertise.